rbagg/foundonchat/blog/ai-testing-ai.md

 ## What We Did

-We created example content using our <a href="/our-methodology/">two-part system</a>.
+We created example content using our <a href="/our-methodology/">partner networks + AI-friendly content</a>.
 Then asked AI systems one simple question:

 **"If a business optimises using this approach, what's the realistic impact?"**